lucide-icons/lucide/CONTRIBUTING.md

 ## Development

-You will need minimum version of Nodejs 14+. [link] For packagemanagement you will need yarn v1. [link] For flutter package development, you need flutter env setup. [link]
+You will need minimum version of [Nodejs 16+](https://nodejs.org) For packagemanagement you will need [yarn v1](https://yarnpkg.com/getting-started/install).
+For flutter package development, you need [Flutter 1.17+](https://docs.flutter.dev/get-started/install).

 After cloning the project you need to run: